NVIDIA/aistore/docs/authn.md

 ### Tokens

-AIStore proxies and targets require a valid token in a request header - but only if AuthN is enabled.
+AIStore gateways and targets require a valid token in a request header - but only if AuthN is enabled.

-Every token includes all the information needed by a node:
+Every token includes the following information (needed to enforce access permissions):

 - User name
 - User ACL
 - Time when the token expires

-A proxy validates the token.
-The token must not be expired and it must not be on the blacklist (the list of revoked tokens).
+To pass all the checks, the token must not be expired or blacklisted (revoked).

-AuthN broadcasts the revoked token when it is added to AuthN.
+#### Revoked tokens

+AuthN makes sure that all AIS gateways are timely updated with each revoked token.
 When AuthN registers a new cluster, it sends to the cluster the entire list of revoked tokens.
-Periodically the list is cleaned up: expired and invalid tokens are removed.
+Periodically the list is cleaned up whereby expired and invalid tokens get removed.

+#### Expired tokens
-Generating a token for data access requires correct user name and password.
+Generating a token for data access requires user name and user password.
-Token expiration time is 24 hours by default.
+By default, token expiration time is set to 24 hours.
 Modify `expiration_time` in the configuration file to change default expiration time.

 To issue single token with custom expiration time, pass optional expiration duration in the request.